Law and Legal Resources Menu (Click to Expand)

 The C.F.R. contains all the rules and regulations currently in force for all federal agencies.
 The rules and regulations are as much the law as the statutes found in the U.S. Code.
 The C.F.R. is also divided into 50 titles, many, but not all, corresponding to the titles of the U.S. Code.

-Congress.gov, created by the Library Congress, allows searching for texts of bills going back to the 94th Congress, and for the full text of bills beginning with the 101st Congress.
-Congress.gov includes a Listing of Bills for the Current Congress, this Bill List provides a sequential index of House and Senate bills by bill number.
+Congress.gov, created by the Library Congress, allows searching for texts of bills going back to the 93rd Congress, full text of bills beginning with the 101st Congress, and historical records going back to the 6th Congress.
+The site also includes a listing of current legislative activities.
+More complete information on the scope of coverage is accessible on the help page.

 Congressional Hearings on the Internet